 When a visitor enters the church, they are confronted with the symmetrical beauty that is quintessential to the Cistercian abbey.
 The harmony of proportions might almost make one think of a Classical Greek temple, or the work of later Renaissance architects such as Alberti.
 Cistercian architecture did inspire Le Corbusier, pioneer of modern architecture.
 The eight-bay nave is flanked by aisles on either side.
 There is no clerestory.
 Light only enters from the side aisles on the right, the windows at the east and west ends, as well as windows that pierce the East wall of the crossing transept.
 The nave is a rounded barrel vault, ever so slightly pointed, and the side aisles are likewise supported by barrel vaults which are perpendicular to the nave.
 Engaged columns coursed into the nave wall connect to the transverse arches above to produce a quiet visual rhythm.
 As is the case with a number of Cistercian abbeys, the church at Fontenay anticipates the Gothic aesthetic in the way that the barrel vaults are gently pointed.

 Into private hands

 Like so many abbeys, Fontenay was seized during the French revolution, at which point it ceased to function as a religious center.
-The property was auctioned off and it became a paper mill in 1791.
-Later it was be adapted for other industrial purposes until purchased by Edouard Anyard, who restored its structures to their original purity.
-It remains in the Anyard family to this day, and is open to the public for all to see.
+The property was auctioned off, and it became a paper mill in 1791.
+Later it was adapted for other industrial purposes until purchased by art collector Édouard Anyard, who restored its structures to their original purity.
+It remains in the Anyard family to this day and is open to the public for all to see.
 It stands as a sober, yet stunning, reminder of the reductive beauty of Cistercian architecture.